vtex-apps/io-documentation/docs/en/Recipes/store-management/enabling-404-pages.md

 <div>

 <div class="alert alert-warning">
 In rare cases when the parameter <code>map=specificationFilter</code> is present in the path of such search originated URLs, 404 pages may be rendered.
-This happens because the platform cannot interpret these URL segments as originating from user searches, since it cannot find the map=ft parameter usually present in such URLs, and therefore renders a 404 error page.
+This happens because the platform cannot interpret these URL segments as originating from user searches, since it cannot find the <code>map=ft</code> parameter usually present in such URLs, and therefore renders a 404 error page.
 This behavior is uncommon and is being addressed by our product team.
 <div>

 ## Step by step